How To Series: Creating an inexpensive Whelping Box (For about $58.00 worth of material including Beer)

 This is particularly helpful if she's just had surgery.
 As the puppies get more mobile, you can drop the door to keep them inside.
 When the puppies are climbing out over the sides of the Whelping box it's time to move them out.

-The purpose of the pig rails is to keep the puppy from being smashed between its mother and the side of the box.
+Step 4.
+The pig rails: The purpose of the pig rails is to keep the puppy from being smashed between its mother and the side of the box.
 The puppy slides under the rail, and mom's back just presses against the face of the rail.
 The puppies are attracted to the darkness under the pig rails.
 They will quickly learn that it's safe place and spend most of their time there long before their eyes are open.

 You can use 1x6 or 1x4 boards to run around the inner diameter of the box.